 For consideration in the Fisheries Resource Monitoring Program (Monitoring Program) review process, the investigator must prepare and submit a Project Investigation Plan, Executive Summary, Project Budget spreadsheet, and a Project Budget Narrative.
-The principal investigator has the lead for the project and is responsible for submission of information for all co-investigators involved in the project.
+The Principal Investigator has the lead for the project and is responsible for submission of information for all Co-Investigators involved in the project.
 Office of Subsistence Management (OSM) staff will review Project Investigation Plans and Project Budgets, while the Technical Review Committee will evaluate, score, and rank projects based on these materials.

-Project Executive Summaries and associated Technical Review Committee proposal rankings will be assembled into a draft "2024 Fisheries Resources Monitoring Plan."
-The draft plan will be distributed for public review and comment through Regional Advisory Council meetings beginning August 2023.
-The Federal Subsistence Board will review the draft plan and will accept additional comments at its January 2024 meeting.
-At that time, the Federal Subsistence Board will make a recommendation to the Assistant Regional Director, Office of Subsistence Management, on the suite of projects to include within the final "2024 Fisheries Resource Monitoring Plan."
+Project Executive Summaries and associated Technical Review Committee proposal rankings will be assembled into a draft "2026 Fisheries Resources Monitoring Plan."
+The draft plan will be distributed for public review and comment through Regional Advisory Council meetings beginning August 2025.
+The Federal Subsistence Board will review the draft plan and will accept additional comments at its January 2026 meeting.
+At that time, the Federal Subsistence Board will make a recommendation to the Assistant Regional Director, Office of Subsistence Management, on the suite of projects to include within the final "2026 Fisheries Resource Monitoring Plan."

-Apply for the Funding Opportunity in GrantSolutions.gov or in Grants.gov using the funding number, F24AS00004.
-Please call the OSM Grants Management Specialist at (907) 786-3691 or the appropriate OSM staff region lead identified on the next page for technical assistance or if you have any questions regarding writing and submitting these documents.
+Apply for the Funding Opportunity in GrantSolutions.gov or in Grants.gov using the funding number, D25AS00214 Please email the OSM Grants Management Specialist at michelle_stpeters@ios.doi.gov or the appropriate OSM staff region lead identified on the next page for technical assistance or if you have any questions regarding writing and submitting these documents.